futurewei-cloud/chogori-platform/docs/TSO.md

 The interface K2 TSO Client exposed to K2 Client Library can be as simple as following
 ```
-future<K2TimeStamp> GetTimeStampFromTSO();
+future<K2TimeStamp> GetTimestampFromTSO();
 ```

-But our actually implementation has one extra input parameter of local steady time when the request is made, as following:
+But our actual implementation has one extra input parameter of local steady time when the request is made, as following:

 ```
-future<K2TimeStamp> GetTimeStampFromTSO(const steady_clock::time_point& requestLocalTime);
+future<K2TimeStamp> GetTimestampFromTSO(const steady_clock::time_point& requestLocalTime);
 ```
 the requestLocalTime param is the local stead_clock::now() when K2 Client Library start the processing the new request from application upon receive it.
 K2 Client Library need to keep track of this and K2 TSO Client need to know this as well.
 This is due to the fact we are using batch request between TSO client and TSO server for timestamps, with details in next section.
 Even K2 TSO Client could make a call to now(), but we should save this extra call as now() is already called in K2 Client Library.